 - It takes considerable effort to take down a baby creature even on your own, adults you shouldn’t even try by yourself unless you are sure what to do.

 As general rule: you can approach and fight most baby creatures on your own, but depending on the type it can cost you considerable amounts of stamina and health.
 Healing bloomers however will not fight back a lot, making them easy targets for a quick energy gain.
 This also means: do not summon-spam bloomers, even if the heal in convenient.
 It’s a surefire way to get enemies easy 20 energy.
-Most other creature choices are a lot tougher, and their mature versions shouldn’t be approached in teams smaller than two, making them safe bets to summon when you don’t want to defend a point all the time.
+Most other creature choices are a lot tougher, as their mature versions need a lot more firepower to bring down.
+To summarize: Everything other than a bloomer is safer to summon when you don’t want to defend a point all the time.

-Speaking of point attacks: agile melee characters are exceptionall good at fighting creatures, because you can flank and distract the enemy, get in close combat to make a creature drop its bullet-deflecting shield and do some damage, then run off if needed.
+Speaking of point attacks: mobile characters are exceptionally good at fighting creatures, because you can flank and distract the enemy, get in close combat to make a creature drop its bullet-deflecting shield and do some damage, then run off if needed.
+As a ranged characters you can also initiate the attack at close range, then sidestrafe at a safer distance to evade most creature attacks while doing damage yourself.
 Whenever a creature is attacked, players get notified, so make sure to have an evasion plan ready as soon as the defendants show up.
 There’s nothing more embarassing than to dive an enemy creature and depleting all your stamina just to be defeated be the creature itself or by one enemy coming to its rescue.

 Giant “Clashes” and you!